Lloyd's of London: PCW scam and Lioncover

-Immediately after the passing of the 1982 Act, evidence came to light and internal disciplinary proceedings were commenced against a number of underwriters who had allegedly siphoned money from their syndicates to their own accounts.
+Immediately after the passing of the 1982 act, evidence came to light and internal disciplinary proceedings were commenced against a number of underwriters who had allegedly siphoned money from their syndicates to their own accounts.
 These individuals included a deputy chairman of Lloyd's and some of its leading underwriters.
 Successful marine underwriter Ian Posgate, who at one point had written 20 per cent of the Lloyd's marine market, was expelled under suspicions but later acquitted of criminal charges.
 His name remained tarnished and he did not return to the market, retiring to run his Oxfordshire farm until his death in 2017 aged 87.
 A greater debacle arose when Peter Cameron-Webb and Peter Dixon, of PCW Underwriting Agencies, allegedly defrauded their business of some $60m through rigged reinsurance transactions and fled to the United States, never to return.

 The emergence of fraud at PCW was the first in a series of events that led to the resignation of Lloyd's chairman Sir Peter Green in 1983.
 Lloyd's was later forced to make a settlement with the roughly 3,000 Names on the various PCW syndicates involved and to reinsure their liabilities into a new syndicate, number 9001, in turn reinsured by a unique vehicle named Lioncover, which was set up as a Lloyd's subsidiary insurance company.
-Lioncover assumed the liabilities of PCW as well as the associated WMD Underwriting Agencies and Richard Beckett Underwriting Agencies in 1987.
+Lioncover assumed the liabilities of PCW as well as the associated WMD and Richard Beckett underwriting agencies in 1987.
 In 1988 it also assumed the 1967–1969 liabilities of syndicates 2 and 49.
-Dixon and Cameron-Webb remained at large in the US; Cameron-Webb reportedly died in 2004 in a nursing home in California.
+Dixon and Cameron-Webb remained at large in the US; Cameron-Webb reportedly died in 2004 in a nursing home in California and Dixon became a real estate agent in Florida; he died in 2017.

 Lioncover's PCW liabilities were reinsured as part of the Equitas arrangement in the late 1990s and transferred to National Indemnity Company in two stages in 2007 and 2009.
 Residual funds in Lioncover were later distributed to surviving PCW Names or donated to the Lloyd's Charities Trust.
 Lioncover was voluntarily dissolved in 2014.